Food never goes out of style. No matter the times, no matter the trend, everyone’s interested in it.

 Email marketing is not only good for your loyalty program, but also for announcing events, save the dates, discounts, and anything you feel the customer should know about.

 Among all of the best restaurant advertising ideas, word of mouth marketing still matters.
-Even with effective ads, amazing social media content, and captivating visuals, getting a trusted mention or recommendation from someone you know makes you stop and pay attention.
+Even with effective ads, amazing social media content, getting a trusted mention makes you stop and pay attention.
 It always will.
-Providing your customers with good food, good service, and a good overall experience they can rely on will go a long way in ensuring positive word of mouth marketing spreads.
+Providing your customers with good food, service, and experience will go a long way in ensuring positive word of mouth marketing spreads.

-Whether you use and recommend several of these ideas, or you’re just starting to explore them, continue to keep them in mind as your business grows and evolves.
+Whether you use and recommend several of these restaurant marketing ideas, you should keep them in mind as your business grows and evolves.
 Employing as many of them as makes sense for your business, along with making videos a part of your marketing strategy, will go a long way to set you up for a thriving future.